stevenrskelton/sortable-table/README.md

 - Click column headers to sort
 - Drag-and-Drop columns to reorder
-- Edit rows with Undo
+- Edit rows with multi-row Undo
 - Row paging, checkbox selection, and multi-select
-- Use of HTML5 `template` for customization (Cells, Column Headers and Footers)
+- Use of HTML5 `template` for customization (Cells, Rows, Column Headers and Footers)
 - 2-way data binding with the outside world

 ### Themes